Aaron-Bopp/TIM/40_Evergreens/Your second brain should be an inspirational hub of creativity.md

 One universal truth is that your [[second brain]] should not be a hindrance to creating. [[Friction is the number one hindrance to learning]] and [[Fear is the number one hindrance to trying]], so [[When in doubt, write what you think]]

-Structure is only helpful in that it reduces friction, but it should not be a hindrance to your creativity: [[Prioritize organization over categorization to avoid wasted energy]]
+Structure is only helpful in that it reduces friction, but it should not be a hindrance to your creativity: [[Prioritize organization over categorization to avoid cognitive bias]]

 As you are creating thought it is important to recoginize [[The fragility of nodes in a second brain]]:
 - [[Write your notes like you're planting an evergreen forest]]